Physical Security MindMap

 There is only one class that I will highlight, and that is C. Class C fire extinguishers are designed to put out electrical fires – the type of fire you might have in a datacenter.
 And Class C extinguishers will often use CO2, good old carbon di-oxide as the suppression agent.

-And that is an overview of physical security within Domain 3, covering the most critical concepts to know for the exam.
+And that is an overview of Physical Security within Domain 3, covering the most critical concepts you need to know for the exam.

 If you found this video helpful you can hit the thumbs up button and if you want to be notified when we release additional videos in this MindMap series, then please subscribe and hit the bell icon to get notifications.